paazmaya/tozan/README.md

 * `v0.2.0` (2017-06-2x)
   - Update database row if the file meta data was already stored
+  - Show progress bar with percentage and file count
 * `v0.1.1` (2017-06-24)
   - Was missing `README.md` from package and hence from [the npm page](https://www.npmjs.com/package/tozan)
   - Now prints the file name when verbose, as advertised